Asduveneck/Learning-Stuff/D3/Mastering_data_viz_course/Summary_stuff/Sect_04/lec_30_to_37.md

   * Data to Ink ratio can measure chart junk.
 Focus on high data to ink.

 ### 32: Subjectivity in Design

+  * What makes a great visualization?
+  * Is chart junk a bad thing?
+Some chart junk others argue are necessary
+  * Examples of good visualizations that don't follow Tufte's principles

+What are goals for viz?
+  * Grab users attention
+  * Encourage further exploration
+  * Build new and interesting types of visualizations

+Ex: histogram of military spending.
+Histograms are harder to understand than a barchart.
+And each histogram is a bullet... lots of chart junk

+Ex: Node link: interactive.

+Design is still subjective.

 ### 33: Activity: critiquing visualizations

+1. Visualization of coffee: Eye catching, but I don't know what hte bars or colors even mean.
+2. Lancaster Bingo.
+A lot of negative space.
+I love dashboards and they're clear and have a good amount of data to ink.
+I like the color scheme too.
+Issue is the pie chart in the middle
+3. Rap vocab, indifferent towards.
+I get that it's a scatter plot at first, which is interesting because each point is represented by a face.
+I guess that is somewhat clarifying, but also adds a lot of distraction (to me)

+As an aside, I just learned about https://pudding.cool/2018/12/3d-cities-story/ and https://pudding.cool/ which is a pretty cool site.

 ### 34: The design toolkit
 ### 35: Intro to sketching
 ### 36: Making sketches